Spatially explicit models for inference about density in unmarked or partially marked populations: Discussion

 \subsection{Spatial point process models}

 Our model has some direct linkages to existing point process models.
-We note that the observation intensity function (i.e., corresponding to the observation locations) is a compound Gaussian kernel similar to that of the Thomas process \citep[pp. 61-62]{thomas:1949, moller_waagepetersen:2003}.
-Also, the Poisson-Gamma Convolution models \citep{wolpertIck_1998} are structurally similar (see also \cite{higdon1998process} and \cite{best2000spatial}).
-In particular, our model is such a model but with a {\it constant} basal encounter rate $\lambda_{0}$ and {\it unknown} number and location of ``support points'', which in our case are the animal activity centers, $\bf{s_i}$.
-We can thus regard our model as a model for {\it estimating} the location and local density of support points in such models, which we believe could be useful in the application of convolution models. \citet{best2000spatial} devise an MCMC algorithm for the Poisson-Gamma model based on data augmentation, which is similar to the component of our algorithm for updating the $z$ variables in the conditional-on-$z$ formulation of the model.
-We emphasize that our model is distinct from these Poisson-Gamma models in that the number {\it and} location of such support points are estimated.
+We note that the observation intensity function (i.e., corresponding to the observation locations) is a compound Gaussian kernel similar to that of the Thomas process [\citet{mollerwaagepetersen2003}, pages 61 and 62, \citet{thomas1949}].
+Also, the Poisson-Gamma convolution models [\citet{wolpertIck1998}] are structurally similar [see also \citet{higdon1998process} and \citet{best2000spatial}].
+In particular, our model is such a model but with a \textit{constant} basal encounter rate $\lambda_{0}$ and \textit{unknown} number and location of ``support points,'' which in our case are the animal activity centers, $\{\mathbf{s}_i\}$.
+We can thus regard our model as an approach for estimating the location and local density of support points, which we believe could be useful in the application of convolution models. \citet{best2000spatial} devise an MCMC algorithm for the Poisson-Gamma model based on data augmentation, which is similar to the component of our algorithm for updating the missing data in the conditional-on-$\mathbf{z}$ formulation of the model.
+We emphasize that our model is distinct from these Poisson-Gamma models in that we estimate the number \textit{and} location of such support points.

-If individuals were perfectly observable then the resulting point process of locations is clearly a standard Poisson or Binomial (fixed $N$) cluster process or Neyman-Scott process.
-If detection is uniform over space but imperfect, then the basic process is unaffected by this random thinning.
-Our model can therefore be viewed formally as a Poisson (or Binomial) cluster process model but one in which the thinning is non-uniform, governed by the encounter model which dictates that thinning rate increases with distance from the observation points.
+If individuals were perfectly observable, then the resulting point process of locations is clearly a standard Poisson or binomial (fixed $N$) cluster process or Neyman--Scott process.\vadjust{\goodbreak} If detection is uniform over space but imperfect, then the basic process is unaffected by this random thinning.
+Our model can therefore be viewed formally as a Poisson (or binomial) cluster process model, but one in which the thinning is nonuniform, governed by the encounter model which dictates that the thinning rate increases with distance from the observation points.
 In addition, our inference objective is, essentially, to estimate the number of parents in the underlying Poisson cluster process, where the observations are biased by an incomplete sampling apparatus (points in space).